open/close all folders

 - An episode of Project Runway had the contestants go "glamping" in the woods (in other words, the prissy clothing designer version of camping).

 - The B Plot of an episode of The Big Bang Theory had Howard, Leonard, and Raj camping out with the intent of seeing a meteor shower.
 Howard and Raj also had the intent on scoring women.
-The women they find were older, ex-hippies that gave them cookies which had a certain illegal substance baked into them unbeknownst to the guys. hilarity (and the munchies causing them to eat all of their food supplies) ensued.
+The women they find were older, ex-hippies that gave them cookies which had a certain illegal substance baked into them unbeknownst to the guys.
+Intoxication and hilarity ensued.

 - The Brady Bunch:

-- The Bradys camp out in S1E8—A Camping We Will Go where the girls had little camping experience, and the boys essentially made fun of them.
+- The Bradys' camp out in the season 1 episode "A Camping We Will Go'", where the girls have little camping experience, and the boys essentially spend the whole time mocking them.

-- When camping in the Grand Canyon in Season 3, Bobby and Cindy got lost in the canyon; they were found by a resident Native American boy they befriended.
+- When camping in the Grand Canyon in season 3, Bobby and Cindy get lost in the canyon; they're found by a resident Native American boy they befriended.

-- Bobby & Cindy camp out in the backyard hoping to see an alien.
+- In season 5's "Out of This World", Bobby and Cindy camp out in the backyard hoping to see an alien.

 - The Season Five finale of Sanford and Son has Fred and Lamont camping up in the mountains, which Lamont hopes will bond him and Fred before he gets married and leaves home.